TYO - YTO

 What’s the cheapest day of the week to fly from Tokyo to Toronto?

-The average price of all flights from Tokyo to Toronto clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Tokyo to Toronto clicked on KAYAK for each day over the last 12 months.

 What is the cheapest month to fly from Tokyo to Toronto?